ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Up until the end of the first world war, Sweden was an extremely poor place.
 In particular, the country life for the majority consisted of small family farms on rented land, hard labour, and starvation.

+Unlike the poor pre-world-war times, the Sweden of today has a significant public safety net meaning all people are guaranteed free university eduction, free healthcare, and a basic retirement plan.

 ### Vasastan

 Vasastan is a part of northern downdown Stockholm.
 It has been a decidedly middle-class area for a long time.

 ### Söder

 Söder is the southern half of downtown Stockholm.
 It has been the poorer half of Stockholm up until a few decades ago.
+Due to rental control, those who have lived there for a long time can affort a reasonable appartment on a modest income.

 ### Gnesta